uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

     ],
 ```

-For the `repos` dictionary itself, I wrote a script to scan my GitHub repos and add them to a file.
+Instead of manually updating my `repos.txt` dict, I wrote a script to fetch my repositories from the GitHub API and write them to the file.

 ```js
 #!/usr/bin/env node